May 21, 2020

 Obstructive Sleep Apnea

-Obstructive Sleep Apnea is by far the more common of the two.
+OSA is by far the more common of the two.
 It occurs when the muscles in the back of your throat fail to keep your breathing airway open, resulting in either a partial or complete blockage in your airway.
 Essentially, you stop breathing periodically throughout the night!
 This, in turn, signals your brain to partially wake up in order to tell your body that you need to breathe, because, you know, you need to breathe to stay alive.

 This can cause you to wake up as many as 500 times each and every night, depending on the severity of your OSA.